NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 so this is also a memory address leak past ASLR.
 Hold that thought for the Where it stops section.

-**Bytecode manipulation and an out-of-bounds write (CWE-787).** With `string.dump` and `load` both reachable you can round-trip bytecode through your own patcher.
-The Lua VM doesn't validate the `SETUPVAL` index coming out of loaded bytecode, so a negative index is an out-of-bounds write.
+**Bytecode manipulation and an out of bounds write (CWE-787).** With `string.dump` and `load` both reachable you can round trip bytecode through your own patcher.
+The Lua VM doesn't validate the `SETUPVAL` index coming out of loaded bytecode, so a negative index is an out of bounds write.
 Easiest way to see it is to dump a closure, find the `SETUPVAL` instruction, and rewrite its index: